Skip to content

 CoC = (Annual cash flow ÷ Cash left) × 100

-If refi loan ≥ total invested, you've pulled out all your capital, "infinite return."
-Any positive cash flow is pure gravy.
+If refi loan ≥ total invested, you've pulled out all your capital — infinite return.

 Pressure-test your BRRRR with our team

-Most BRRRRs die at the refi, DSCR caps, seasoning rules, surprise appraisals.
+Most BRRRRs die at the refi — DSCR caps, seasoning rules, surprise appraisals.
 We'll model the exit before you write the offer.
+Free 30-minute consult.

 Send my numbers to the team